 Also changing his life drastically?
 His newfound stardom.
 Practically overnight, Centineo's Instagram followers leaped from 800,000 to 13.4 million followers.
 (As of press time, his follower count sits at 16.5 million.
 But who's counting?)
 Fans know when and where he will be, like the ones he told Jimmy Kimmel were waiting for him when he got off a plane at JFK and followed his cab into the city.
 "It was actually kind of scary," he told the late-night host.
 "It was the first time you look at something and you're like, 'Oh wow, my life is changing.'"

 In February, after Centineo was spotted leaving the Vanity Fair Oscars Party with actress Lily Collins, she became the next target of romance speculation, only to have those rumors quashed as well.
-And before you go thinking you might have a chance with the down-to-earth and somehow still single superstar, it should be known that he's ruled out dating fans.
-And for good reason.
+In recent days, however, the actor and his newly-shaved head confirmed rumors that he's dating Sports Illustrated model Alexis Ren by making things Instagram official.

 With the notoriety, however, comes opportunity.
-Not only did Centineo land a role in Jackie Chan's directorial debut, The Diary, and a supporting role in this year's Charlie's Angels reboot, but he's landed a starring role in the upcoming action flick Valet and is reportedly in discussions to play He-Man in Sony's upcoming Masters of the Universe film.
-(And never fear—he'll be back as Peter in the TATBILB sequel, which just began filming, in 2020.)
+Not only did Centineo land a role in Jackie Chan's directorial debut, The Diary, and a supporting role in this year's Charlie's Angels reboot, but he's landed a starring role in the upcoming action flick Valet and will also play He-Man in Sony's upcoming Masters of the Universe film.
+(And never fear—he'll be back as Peter in the TATBILB sequel in 2020.)